Climate protesters try to 'occupy' London City Airport

 It lies some three miles (five kilometres) east of the Canary Wharf business district -- one of Britain's main financial centres -- and the nearby bustling City of London.

-The group's colourful but peaceful protests have managed to attract a mass following since its creation by a group of UK academics studying the effects of harmful carbon emissions on Earth.
+The group's colourful and peaceful protests have managed to attract a mass following since its creation by a group of UK academics studying the effects of harmful carbon emissions on Earth.

 Its past big event in London in April managed to shut down central parts of city for 11 days and led to more than 1,000 arrests.